DeVos agenda on higher education is a new front for Democratic resistance

 Student advocates also warn of a potentially major rollback later this year in oversight of online schools.

-“This opening of the floodgates, I don’t even know how to express how serious it is,” said Jennifer Wang, director of the Washington office of the Institute for College Access and Success.
-“We should all be very concerned for students and taxpayers that all of this is happening,” she said.
+“This opening of the floodgates.
+I don’t even know how to express how serious it is,” said Jennifer Wang, director of the Washington office of the Institute for College Access and Success.
+“We should all be very concerned for students and taxpayers that all of this is happening."